-UML stands for Unified Modeling Language and is used in object oriented software engineering.
-Although typically used in software engineering, it is a rich language that can be used to model an application structures, behavior and even business processes.
-There are 14 UML diagram types but for the purpose of this thesis, we will be focusing only on the Activity Diagram and the Sequence Diagram.
+UML stands for Unified Modeling Language and is used in object-oriented software engineering.
+Although typically used in software engineering, it is a rich language that can be used to model application structures, behavior and even business processes.
+There are 14 UML diagram types but for the purpose of this thesis, we will be focusing only on activity diagram and the sequence diagrams.

-Activity Diagram
+Activity Diagrams